Clinical UM Guideline

 |S34.3XXA-S34.3XXS||Injury of cauda equina|

 EPs are recordings of the nervous system's electrical response to the stimulation of specific sensory pathways.
 These recordings have the ability to provide information relative to the functional integrity of pathways within the nervous system.
 Only a few EPs are used on a routine basis and those most frequently encountered include VEPs and SSEPs.

 VEPs track signals from the retina to the visual cortex and determine how a visual system reacts to light.
 A common indication for VEPs is to help confirm the diagnosis of MS, or to evaluate and monitor MS. In general, myelin plaques which occur in MS slow the speed of VEP wave peaks.
 Over time VEPs in individuals with MS become progressively slower eventually attenuating in amplitude as demyelination increases (Creel, 2012).
 The American Academy of Neurology (AAN) (Gronseth, 2000) recommends VEPs as probably useful to identify those at increased risk for clinically definite MS.

-VEPs have also been used for other conditions including neuromyelitis optica (NMO) or other demyelinating disorders of the optic nerves, or for a suspected disorder of the optic nerve, optic chiasm or optic radiations not explained by magnetic resonance imaging (MRI), computerized tomography (CT), infectious diseases or metabolic disorders.
+VEPs have also been used for other conditions including neuromyelitis optica (NMO) or other demyelinating disorders of the optic nerves, or for a suspected disorder of the optic nerve, optic chiasm or optic radiations not explained by MRI, CT, infectious diseases or metabolic disorders.